Japanese knotweed: How to identify and remove it

 While it’s not illegal to grow Japanese knotweed in your garden, it is illegal to allow it to spread into wild areas or neighbouring gardens, therefore it’s best practice to eradicate or at least control its spread.
-What’s more, if you are selling your property then you will need to remove it.
+What’s more, if you're selling your property then you will need to remove it.
 Since 2013, homeowners selling their property are required to check the garden for Japanese knotweed and declare its presence, as well as provide details of a management plan on its eradication.

-If you are buying a property and Japanese knotweed has been found to be growing there, your mortgage lender may require assurances that a management plan for its eradication is in place.
+If you're buying a property and Japanese knotweed has been found to be growing there, your mortgage lender may require assurances that a management plan for its eradication is in place.
 Regardless of whether it has been declared or not, it’s important to check for yourself, to avoid any problems later on.

 Under the Environmental Protection Act 1990, Japanese knotweed is classed as 'controlled waste'.
 This means it’s illegal to add it to home-compost or council-run garden waste bins.
 You are permitted to burn the waste (ideally after allowing it to dry).
 Alternatively, you will have dispose of it at a licensed landfill site.

 Contact The Environment Agency if you notice that Japanese knotweed has been dumped illegally in the wild.

 Small clumps are fairly straightforward to manage and can be removed by the home gardener by digging or spraying with weedkiller.
 However, we recommend you hire a qualified, professional company to control large clumps.
 The advantage of using professionals is that they draw up risk reports and offer treatment plans with a guarantee on its complete eradication, which is usually accepted by mortgage lenders.